Conference: "Does diet play a role in inflammatory rheumatism?" Thursdays at UM

 Claire Daien and Ariane Sultan

-Lecture by Dr Claire Daien, rheumatologist, and Dr Ariane Sultan, endocrinologist.
+Conference led by Dr. Claire Daien, rheumatologist, and Dr. Ariane Sultan, endocrinologist.

 The development of inflammatory rheumatism can be explained by a combination of genetic susceptibility and environmental factors.
 However, the exact causes of inflammatory rheumatism remain to be determined.

 Numerous studies have demonstrated the importance of diet in human biological functions.
-The effect of diet on inflammatory rheumatism is often mentioned, but remains highly controversial.
+The effect of diet on inflammatory rheumatism is often discussed but remains highly controversial.

-• Ariane Sultan, Doctor of Medicine and Science, hospital practitioner and University Professor of Endocrinology-Diabetes-Nutrition
+• Ariane Sultan, Doctor of Medicine and Science, hospital practitioner and university professor in Endocrinology, Diabetes, and Nutrition

-• explain how diet can modulate the immune system and, theoretically, inflammatory rheumatism;
+• explain the mechanisms by which diet can modulate the immune system and therefore, theoretically, inflammatory rheumatism;

-• present the available human data on the impact of diet on inflammatory rheumatism.
+• present available data on the impact of diet on inflammatory rheumatism in humans.

-It includes a discussion of the limitations of the studies and the dietary recommendations that can currently be given to patients with inflammatory rheumatism.
+It includes a discussion of the limitations of studies and dietary recommendations that can currently be given to patients with inflammatory rheumatism.